 - Cartagena – Carrera 20 B # 29-18, Barrio pie de la Popa

 - Medellín – Calle 19 #80A-40, Barrio Belén (the entrance is on the other side of the building on Calle 19A)

-After having a migrant (M) rentista visa or other M visas for five years you are eligible to receive a resident (R) visa.
+Now it is not possible to obtain residency with a rentista visa because it is not possible to accumulate time, but after having a migrant (M) for five years you are eligible to receive a resident (R) visa.
 And after having an R visa for five additional years you can apply to become a citizen of Colombia.

 Also, you won’t have to give up your existing citizenship.
 Colombia permits dual-citizenship, as does the U.S. and many other countries.

 Once you become a dual citizen with Colombian citizenship, you will no longer need to deal with visas anymore.
-Also, you will be able to travel to some counties as a Colombian citizen without a visa such as Russia and Brazil, which require a visa for U.S. citizens.
+Also, you will be able to travel to a few countries as a Colombian citizen without a visa such as Russia, which require a visa for U.S. citizens.

 To become a citizen, Colombia requires a citizenship test, just like the U.S. does.
 And you will be required to pass a test related to Colombian history, geography and the constitution.
 Also, a basic Spanish oral test is required.
 Those who have a bachelor’s degree from a Colombian university or are over 65 years old are exempt from these tests.